 The College attendance data has been excellent for a number of years and the College has allocated additional resources including a dedicated attendance officer at each sub school.
 In addition, the College has developed a robust referral process to the Student Wellbeing team for students 'at risk' and accesses external supports to reengage students.
-In 2017 the Student Wellbeing team was resourced with mobile phones to facilitate contact with students 'at risk' in order to improve attendance and school engagement.

-Student education about wellbeing issues was conducted in Pastoral Care and Managed personal Learning sessions and parents and carers were provided with evening sessions covering a range of adolescent issues including Organisational Skills, Social Media and Managing Technology at Home, Helping My Anxious Teen and Food for Thought.

-A wellbeing team support the athletes in the Sport Academy specifically for performance and competition issues.
+Student education about wellbeing issues was conducted in Pastoral Care and Managed Personal Learning sessions and parents and carers were provided with evening sessions covering a range of adolescent issues including Organisational Skills, Social Media and Managing Technology at Home, and Helping My Anxious Teen.
+Within the MSA, Athlete Development Program teachers, a well-being team and a Performance Psychologist are all in place to support student-athletes specifically with performance, time management and competition issues.
+The College leadership structure has been further strengthened by the appointment of additional staff within each of the three sub schools to facilitate the delivery of more pastoral and welfare interventions to support students.